syncthing/docs/users/strelaysrv.rst

     "https://relays.syncthing.net/endpoint").
 Blank to disable announcement to
     a pool, thereby remaining a private relay.

+.. cmdoption:: -pprof

+    Enable the built in profiling on the status server

 .. cmdoption:: -protocol=<string>

     Protocol used for listening. 'tcp' for IPv4 and IPv6, 'tcp4' for IPv4, 'tcp6' for IPv6 (default "tcp").